jamieparfet/jamieparfet.github.io/_posts/2019-09-03-automating-subdomain-enumeration.md

 $ cat ~/.ssh/id_rsa.pub
 ```

 Create a repository on GitHub (you will probably want to make it private).
 Do not initialize it with any files.
-The repository used in this example is called ```enumeration-results```.
+The repository used in this example is called `subdomain-enumeration`.

 Back on the server, configure Git to use your GitHub username and email address if you haven't already.
 ```